Douglas Slocombe: After Ealing

 Financial problems forced Ealing Studios to wind down from 1955 onwards, and close later in the decade.
-In 2015, Slocombe said of the period that "we had to get on with our careers - there was little time for sentiment."
+In 2015, Slocombe said of the period that "we had to get on with our careers – there was little time for sentiment."

 For The Italian Job (1969), Slocombe was hired by producer Michael Deeley because "he tended to do very moody work, and he was very efficient".
 Slocombe later remembered shooting inside Kilmainham Gaol, a genuine closed prison, and finding the experience unpleasant: "the real thing, there is something quite terrifying about it.
 One knows hundreds and hundreds of people have suffered here...although this was a comedy, all this was still in the back of one's mind".

-Ihe 1971 was the film's cinematographer of Murphy's war set in Venezuela during World War II focuses on a stubborn survivor of a sunken merchant ship who is consumed in his quest for revenge and retribution against the Nazi German submarine that sank his ship and slaughtered the survivors.

 He won the British Society of Cinematographers Award five times, and was awarded its Lifetime Achievement Award in 1996.
 He also won a special BAFTA award in 1993.
 Roger Ebert particularly praised his work on Jesus Christ Superstar (1973), writing that it "achieve[s] a color range that glows with life and somehow doesn’t make the desert look barren."
 Not all reviews of his later colour work were favourable: while his cinematography on Never Say Never Again (1983) has been described by one author as "subtle, subdued...[it] creates a mellow mood", it has also been assessed as "muddled and brown".
 Notable among his later films is Rollerball (1975).